 Top Scoring Battle of Britain Squadron

-Equipped with the type it was No. 303 (Polish) Squadron that would be the highest scoring squadron during the battle claiming 126 aircraft.
+Equipped with the type it was No. 303 Squadron that would be the highest scoring squadron during the battle claiming 126 aircraft.
+This achievement was all the more remarkable as the squadron didn't become operational until the 31st August 1940.

 Hero of the Battle of Britain

-Although originally designed as a fighter the Hurricane would be used in a number of other roles such as ground attack, intruder, night fighter and fighter bomber with the latter being nicknamed
+Originally designed as a fighter the Hurricane, like a number of other aircraft, would be used in other roles.
+These included night fighter and the Hurricane fighter-bomber with the latter being nicknamed 'Hurribomber'.

-'Hurribomber'.
-One of the more successful variants was the Hurricane Mk IID which was armed with a pair of 40mm Vickers 'S' anti tanks guns.
-These would be nicknamed the 'Flying Can Openers'.
+One of the more successful variants was the Hurricane Mk IID which was armed with a pair of 40mm Vickers 'S' anti-tanks guns and a single 0.303-in machine-gun to assist with aiming.
+It performed its first operational sortie on the 6th June 1942 in the hands of No. 6 Squadron, so effective was this type against enemy armour they would be nicknamed the 'Flying Can Openers'.

 First Use of Air-to-Ground Rockets